-While the term “right” is often deployed in legal contexts, as with documents like the Canadian Charter of Rights and Freedoms, our focus in this resource is on moral rights.
-Legal rights are articulated and upheld by legal codes and practices, whereas moral rights are rights that are justified or motivated by moral arguments.
+While the term “right” is often deployed in legal contexts, as with documents like the Canadian Charter of Rights and Freedoms, our focus is on moral rights.
+Legal rights are articulated by legal codes and enforced by various legal institutions, whereas moral rights are rights that are justified or motivated by moral arguments.
 In some cases, these rights overlap.
-After all, one would hope that some legal rights became enforceable by law because there are powerful moral grounds to protect them.
+After all, one would hope that some legal rights became enforceable by law because there are powerful moral reasons to protect them.
 Through studying ethics, one may come to realize that a particular moral right should be protected by law or that some laws should be scrapped or changed because they are unfair or otherwise unethical.
 While arguments at the intersection of ethics and law are beyond the scope of this primer, we do note the tendency for discussions of ethical, political, and legal rights to blur into each other.

-13.1.
-Categorization of Rights
+9.1 Categorization of Rights

-Negative rights are freedoms that obligate others to not interfere with a rightholder’s actions.
+Negative rights are freedoms that obligate others to not interfere with a rightsholder’s actions.
 For example, you have a right to not be assaulted.
 This right obligates the rest of us to not physically strike or harm (that is, assault) you.
 A positive right, in contrast, is a right that entitles one to a specific good or service, obligating at least one other person to ensure one’s access to that good or service.
 Consider the right to clean drinking water.
 This right might obligate a parent to ensure that their child has water to drink or obligate a government to ensure that its citizens have access to safe drinking water.
 In brief, a positive right requires others to do something and a negative right requires that others not do (or forebear from doing) something.

 Negative rights can be further subdivided into active and passive rights.
 Active rights are the rights one has to act in a way that is free from the interference of others.
 Conversely, passive rights are the rights one holds to not be treated in certain ways.
 An example of the former is the right to freedom of speech, where one has the right to voice their opinions and say what they believe without someone else silencing them.
 An example of a passive right is the right to not be discriminated against because of one’s cultural, racial, sexual, political, etc. identities.